 The Florida Youth Leadership Forum (YLF) is an annual career and leadership training program that is both educational and motivational.
 Sponsored annually by The Able Trust, the YLF brings together rising high school juniors and seniors each summer to spend a long weekend in Tallahassee learning about community and academic resources, disability history, career options and personal leadership.
 They also take part in social activities which enable them to network, learn from each other and build friendships that will last a lifetime.

 The YLF is one of three youth programs of The Able Trust that works to reduce the dropout rate of youth with disabilities and improve their participation in employment related activities.
 These programs focus on building self-esteem, developing personal leadership skills and preparing young adults with disabilities for life beyond high school.

-YLF delegates participate in a mock session debate in The House Chambers of the Florida House of Representatives.
+YLF 2013 delegates Matthew Tansill, Lizzie Downs, Shekina Ramos, and Christopher Tice participate in a mock legislative session in the House Chambers of the Florida Capitol.

 The Florida Youth Leadership Forum (YLF) seeks to instill a positive self-core evaluation in each of its student delegates through leadership and social training, introducing them to a myriad of local and state resources that can help them strive for higher levels of achievement not only in high school, but later on in life.